Background pattern

 Other symptoms may include:

-joint or muscle pain, swelling of the neck, difficulty breathing, sore throat, cough, occasional headache, conjunctivitis (inflammation in the eye), mouth ulcers, low blood pressure and numbness or tingling in the hands or feet.
+Joint or muscle pain, swelling of the neck, difficulty breathing, sore throat, cough, occasional headache, eye inflammation (conjunctivitis), mouth ulcers, low blood pressure, and numbness or tingling of the hands or feet.

 When do these reactions occur?

-Hypersensitivity reactions can occur at any time during treatment with Abacavir/Lamivudine, but it is more likely to happen in the first 6 weeks of treatment.
+Hypersensitivity reactions can appear at any time during treatment with Abacavir/Lamivudine, but they are more likely to occur in the first 6 weeks of treatment.

 Contact your doctor immediately: